Internet-Draft dns+cbor June 2024

 If the response includes more than 2 arrays, the first entry may be the question section, identified by not being an array of arrays.
 If it is present, it is followed by the answer section.
 The question section is encoded as specified in Section 3.3.

 If the answer section is followed by 1 additional array, it is the additional section (TBD: back choice to favor additional section by empirical data).
-Like the answer section, the additional sections is represented as an array of one or more DNS Resource Records (see Section 3.2).
+Like the answer section, the additional section is represented as an array of one or more DNS Resource Records (see Section 3.2).

 If the answer section is followed by 2 additional arrays, the first is the authority section, and the second the additional section (TBD: back choice to favor additional section by empirical data).
 The authority section is also represented as an array of one or more DNS Resource Records (see Section 3.2).